Moderate deviations for stabilizing functionals in geometric probability: Introduction, main results

-\begin{rem} The $ \tau $-topology, for which the MDP in Theorem~\ref{MDPmeasure} is stated, is stronger than the weak topology, which is generated only by bounded continuous test functions and which the corresponding Theorem~2.2 in \cite{BESY} is based on. \end{rem}
+\begin{rem} Theorem~\ref{MDPmeasure} provides a MDP with respect to the $ \tau $-topology, which is based on \emph{measurable} bounded test functions.
+Therefore, this result has a stronger nature than the corresponding Theorem~2.2 of \cite{BESY}, which is stated in the weak topology, based on \emph{continuous} bounded test functions. \end{rem}